-Cimpress launches Back to Work Program For Women on Break | Business
+Cimpress Launches Back to Work Program For Women on Break | Business

 - India

+Under this program, the candidates will be able to maintain the right work-life balance with remote work options and flexible working hours enabling to get back to the work-routine faster.
+This will not only be an opportunity to develop new skills, forge new relationships, interact with the subject matter experts but could also lead to full-time opportunities with Cimpress India.

-On the launch, Kara Hecker, Director, Product Management, said, "We understand how daunting it may be for you to return to work after a break, especially in the fast-paced world we are living in.
-But we are here to support you during the transition; Cimpress is a diverse and inclusive organisation and with this program, we aim to further cultivate a work environment that allows women to find opportunities and encourage them re-build their careers."
-This story is provided by BusinessWire India.
-ANI will not be responsible in any way for the content of this article.
-(ANI/BusinessWire India)
+On the launch, Kara Hecker, Director, Product Management, said, ''We understand how daunting it may be for you to return to work after a break, especially in the fast-paced world we are living in.
+But we are here to support you during the transition; Cimpress is a diverse and inclusive organisation and with this program, we aim to further cultivate a work environment that allows women to find opportunities and encourage them re-build their careers.''
+About Cimpress India Cimpress India is a global capability centre for Cimpress N.V.
+The global entity was founded in 1994, and is a group of ~15 e-commerce companies across the world, specialized in various domains of mass customization.
+At Cimpress, we drive competitive advantage across our various businesses by investing centrally in a select few shared strategic capabilities that have the greatest potential to create company-wide value.
+Cimpress India is one such key strategic enterprise focused on building great teams in India across the domains of engineering, design, and artwork processing for various Cimpress businesses driving innovation.
+Cimpress India began its journey in April 2017 and we now have 1800+ great minds in Ahmedabad, Bengaluru and Mumbai working across various areas of software engineering as well as graphic design and prepress services for several different Cimpress businesses.
+With multi million customers, our teams are constantly challenging themselves to empower our businesses to be more entrepreneurial through our cutting-edge technology solutions.
+The teams in India form an important limb of the global talent network of our central teams and businesses around the world, solving complex customer demands through e-commerce, design and manufacturing capabilities.
+Our primary engineering focus is to build products that are scalable and provide an impact and we need great talent like you to come and help us succeed.
+PWR PWR

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)